This morning I sat in my home office, with sandalwood incense burning and soft music playing.

 If you’re going through rapid shifts in mood and state of mind as you confront all of this, you’ve got plenty of company.
 A late March Kaiser Family Foundation tracking poll shows that almost half of all people in the US say the COVID19 pandemic is affecting their mental health.

 Rapid emotional shifts, and concerns with emotional well-being are normal during in a time like this.
-But that doesn’t mean we should struggle alone.
+But that doesn’t mean we should become stuck in difficult emotions.
 We can connect with our inner selves, our strongest beliefs and values, and our knowledge of what we are most drawn to.
 We can connect with others and find help and support.
 These things can help us to both accept the difficult realities and shift our focus in ways that uplift us.
 We can add to our regular routines and practices to protect our emotional health and well-being.

 By now we can all recite the guidelines for staying physically healthy.
 But what can we do to maintain our emotional health?
 In addition to any practices you’re already using, you might want to try one or more of these ideas, or use them to inspire some new approaches of your own.